Capital gains tax on shares: what is it and how to mitigate it

 How is capital gains tax on shares calculated?

-The exact amount of CGT due following the sale of an asset can be calculated by applying the relevant rate to the profit earned when the asset was disposed of (total revenue from gain - cost of acquiring asset).
+The exact amount of CGT due following the sale of an asset can be calculated by applying the relevant rate to the profit earned when the asset was disposed of (total revenue from gain - the cost of acquiring asset).

 It is also crucial to consider the CGT-free allowance.
 Every individual is entitled to receive a certain amount of capital gains each year without being subject to tax.